NOTE: This Code was approved in April of 2019.

 Non-research activity – Taking direct action toward an individual whose data, which may include PII, was collected or analyzed with the intent to change the attitudes, opinions or actions of that individual.
 Non-research activities include but are not limited to advertising, direct marketing and automated decision-making.

-Passive data collection – The collection of data by observing, measuring, or recording a data subject’s actions or behavior.
+Passive data collection – The collection of data by observing, measuring, or recording a data subject’s actions or behavior without direct interaction with the data subject.

-Primary data – Data collected from or about a data subject for the purpose of research.
+Primary data – Data directly collected from or about a data subject for the purpose of research.

 Research – All forms of marketing, opinion and social research and data analytics used in the systematic gathering and interpretation of information about individuals and organizations.
-It uses the statistical and analytical methods and techniques of the applied social, behavioral and data sciences to generate insights and support decision-making by providers of goods and services, governments, non-profit organizations and the general public.
+It uses the statistical and analytical methods and techniques of the applied social, behavioral and data sciences to generate insights and support decision-making by providers of products, services and ideas, also including governments, non-profit organizations and the general public.

 Researcher – Any individual or organization carrying out or acting as a consultant on research, including those working in client or corporate research departments as well as any subcontractors used.

-Secondary data – Data collected for another purpose and subsequently used in research.
+Secondary data – Data collected by another party, whether for a research or non-research purpose, and subsequently used in research.
+Secondary data may contain PII.

 Vulnerable individuals (may also be referred to as vulnerable people or populations) – Individuals who may have limited capacity to make voluntary and informed decisions.